stokpop/event-scheduler/README.md

 Events triggers available, with example usage:
 * _before test_ - use to restart servers or setup/cleanup environment
 * _after test_ - start generating reports, clean up environment
-* _keep alive calls_ - send calls to any remote API for instance
+* _keep alive calls_ - send keep alive calls to any remote API
 * _check result_ - after a test check results for the event, if failures are present the CI build can fail
 * _abort test_ - abort a running test, do not run to end
 * _custom events_ - any event you can define in the event scheduler, e.g. failover, increase stub delay times or scale-down events